Aesop

 Greece

-A woodcutter saved a fox, but revealed its hiding spot; ungrateful fox ran off, feeling tricked.
+A woodcutter saved a fox from hunters but secretly pointed to its hiding place, so the fox ran away, feeling betrayed.

 Honesty